-13. ELECTION DAYS
+14. ELECTION DAYS

 Elections will take place on the days specified and approved by the Representative Council.

-Variance from these days may subject a building count to a challenge of election impropriety.
+If ballots are not done electronically: variance from these days may subject a building count to a challenge of election impropriety.
 Ballots must be received by the Elections Committee by 6:30 pm, of the last day of the election.
 Persons delivering the ballots are expected to depart the building in sufficient time to meet this time.
 No exceptions allowed.

 If ballots are done electronically, then the election will close at 5:00 p.m. on the 3rd day of voting.

-14. SIGNING OF BALLOTS
+15. SIGNING OF BALLOTS

 - a.
-A completed ballot must include: - Appropriately filled-out voting ballot - Ballot folded neatly and placed inside "secrecy" envelope - "Secrecy" envelope may be sealed and may placed inside "personalized" envelope (the one with member's name on it), but is not required. - Personalized envelope must be sealed and signed before it is placed in the secured ballot-collection device labeled with the school/site's name - Unsigned personalized envelopes will be deemed invalid. - b.
+A completed ballot must include: - Appropriately filled-out voting ballot - Ballot folded neatly and placed inside "secrecy" envelope - o "Secrecy" envelope may be sealed and may placed inside "personalized" envelope (the one with member's name on it), but is not required. - Personalized envelope must be sealed and signed before it is placed in the secured ballot-collection device labeled with the school/site's name - Unsigned personalized envelopes will be deemed invalid. - b.
 If voting is done electronically, there will be no signing of ballots.